Walrus-class submarine: Upgrade program

 In 2013, the contract for the Walrus-class (IP-W) Conservation Program was signed.
-The program covers the preservation of the pressure skin, the replacement of the sonar, navigation periscope and GIPSY combat system, improved communication systems and adaptations to a number of platform systems.
-All four boats must be modernized by 2019.
-With the conservation program, boats can be kept operational until mid-2025.
-The cost of upgrading the four submarines is estimated to be 94 million euros.
+The program covered the preservation of the pressure skin, the replacement of the sonar, navigation periscope and GIPSY combat system, improved communication systems and adaptations to a number of platform systems.
+The Dutch industry and knowledge institutes were heavily involved in the program via the Dutch Underwater Knowledge Centre.
+It was predicted that the upgrade program would lead to an estimated 400.000 man-hours of work for each boat.
+All four boats were to be modernized by 2019.
+With the conservation program, the boats can be kept operational until mid-2025.
+The cost of upgrading the four submarines was estimated to be 94 million euros.
 The first boat to be upgraded was Zeeleeuw, followed by Dolfijn, Bruinvis and Walrus.
 The upgrade of Zeeleeuw took longer than expected.
 Initially the upgrade was expected to have been completed by 2015, but it took until 2016 before the submarine was ready for service again.
 Currently, Bruinvis is being upgraded at the Den Helder naval base.
-The Dutch navy has also begun to prepare for the replacement of the Walrus-class submarines.
+The Royal Netherlands Navy has also begun to prepare for the replacement of the Walrus-class submarines.